kasperengelen/kasperengelen.github.io/pages/linalg/matrix_class.md

 }
 ```

-In the <a href="/posts/buildsystems/swift">previous tutorial on Swift</a>, we saw that we can declare a set of test cases using <texttt>XCTestCase</texttt>.
+In the <smart-link linkType="int" linkId="swift_package_manager">previous tutorial on Swift</smart-link>, we saw that we can declare a set of test cases using <texttt>XCTestCase</texttt>.
 Checking whether certain values are correct can be done using <texttt>XCTAssertEqual</texttt>.
 In the above test we call the initialiser we want to test, in order to construct our matrix.
 We then assert that the number of rows and columns needs to be correct.
 Finally, we verify the contents of the matrix.
 Note that while the initialiser takes an array of elements in row-major ordering, the <texttt>elements</texttt> property gives us an array of elements in column-major order, since that is the order that the Matrix struct uses internally.

 Next, we will test our implementation of the <texttt>CustomStringConvertible</texttt> protocol.
 For this we again construct a matrix, and then invoke this protocol using either the string interpolation operator in combination with <texttt>print()</texttt>, or we can call the <texttt>description</texttt> property directly.